Nasdanika/engineering/model/model/doc/model-element.md

-Model element is the root class for all other root classes.
+Model element is the root class for all other model classes.

 It has ``path`` attribute which is used to compute model element's ``uri`` and also model element's URL in the UI.